xiaoyuxie-vico/PyDimension/README.md

 We will update other examples and simplify the codes in this repository.

+## Dataset

+The dataset for scaling law identification is at [here](https://github.com/xiaoyuxie-vico/PyDimension/tree/main/dataset).

 ## How to find the basis vectors
 For the turbulent Rayleigh-Benard convection case, you can calculate the basis vectors using python or matlab.